strongbox/strongbox-examples/hello-strongbox-nuget-visual-studio/README.md

     1. In Visual Studio Go to Tools --> Nuget Package Manager --> Package Manager Settings
     2. Select Package Sources  in the navigation menu
     3. To add a source, select +, edit the name, enter the URL or path in the Source control, and select Update.
 The source now appears in the selector drop-down.
-    4. The strongbox repository should be at top
+    4. The strongbox goup repository should be at the top of the list.

 ![NuGet Package Resources](https://github.com/strongbox/strongbox/wiki/resources%2Fimages%2Fnuget%2FNuGet-Package-Resources.png "Add new NuGet Package Resources")

-* You can not deploy to group repositories and that they are only for resolving artifact that the group includes the nuget.org repository itself
+* You can not deploy to group repositories as they are only for resolving artifacts.
+Also, the group includes the nuget.org repository itself
 * The URL when deploying artifacts is the one for the hosted repository (`nuget-releases`, `nuget-snapshot`, etc)